Jmevorach/openemr-on-eks/docs/BACKUP_RESTORE_GUIDE.md

-# OpenEMR Backup & Restore Guide
+# OpenEMR on EKS Backup & Restore Guide

 This guide covers the comprehensive backup and restore system for OpenEMR on EKS, designed to protect your critical healthcare data with cross-region disaster recovery capabilities.